Geology 1121/1122 Field Course Itinerary, 2014

 Second installment due April 1 - $600

-Monday, July 15 - Meet me at the Atlanta Airport at XXX am for baggage check and ticketing.
+Monday, June 16 - Meet me at the Atlanta Airport at 5:15 am for baggage check and ticketing.
 You must have a picture ID with you or the airline will not allow you to board.
-No large metal objects in your carry-on luggage, please.Tour of Red Rocks Amphitheatre geology and Dinosaur Ridge, Morrison, CO
+No large metal objects in your carry-on luggage, please.Tour of Red Rocks Amphitheatre geology and Dinosaur Ridge, Morrison, CO upon arrival in Denver.

 Because of space limitations and simplicity of movement, you will be limited to one piece of luggage (you must be able to carry/lift this yourself!) and a daypack.
 The list below is not intended to be comprehensive, but rather to serve as a guide in your selection of clothing and gear.
 I can’t stress enough the importance of packing light.
 Do not pack your wardrobe – think about the function and importance of each item you pack.
 You have to carry it, and other people will have to live with you and your stuff for 2 weeks.
-Plan to share items like hair dryers, etc. Talk to other people you know who travel a lot and listen to what they say about this.
-Because I wash clothes 3-4 times on the trip, I can pack in a gym bag and daypack easily and have room for souvenirs on the return trip.
-Having all your clothes available to you is not a priority on this trip!
+Talk to other people you know who travel a lot and listen to what they say about this.

 Several pairs of shorts and long pants, a few t-shirts (a long sleeved one is not a bad idea), a sweater or pullover, raingear, and assorted socks and underwear should be adequate for you.
 We are not going anywhere where fancy clothes are required.
 Remember this is vacation season and everybody else will be dressed like tourists!
 You will be able to wash clothes in the evening at all of the stops we make.